RakhithJK/YT-Spammer-Purge-wiki/Managing-API-Quota-Limits.md

-### ⚠️Important⚠️:  If you're a channel dealing with 1000s of spam comments, to make your life easier, read and understand this page!
+### ⚠️Important⚠️:  If you're a larger channel dealing with 1000s of spam comments, to make your life easier, read and understand this page!

 ***